mapbender/mapbender-documentation/en/book/installation.rst

 you just uncompressed.
 You will also need to make sure that the default directory index is *app.php*.

-Example for ALIAS configuration for Apache in file /etc/apache2/conf.d/mapbender3
+Example for ALIAS configuration for Apache in file /etc/apache2/conf.d/mapbender3.
+Apache 2.4 uses different directives for Access Control (for example: "Require all granted").
+Please see the `Apache documentation: Upgrading to 2.4 from 2.2 <http://httpd.apache.org/docs/2.4/upgrading.html>`_ for details.

 .. code-block:: yaml